 1928 Austin Seven Swallow DS 6866

-Soon after, Lyons was given a contract by the London motor trader Henlys for no less than 500 Austin Seven Swallows.
+Soon after, Lyons was given a contract by the London motor trader Henlys for no less than 500 Austin Seven Swallows – at the rate of twenty-five per week.
 However, the maximum number that could be built in the Blackpool factory was fourteen cars per week.
 The consequence was that Lyons decided to move his company to new premises in Coventry, in the heartland of the motor industry, and the move took place in November 1928.

 Registration Mark: DS 6866

 Inventory Number: 19/S.04

 Price when new: £170 10s